Are you worried about your child’s challenging behaviours? Sometimes our children can really test our patience.

 They are not bad kids, but are simply responding to some big feelings that they don’t understand, and do not yet have the words to express.
 Our reactions to their behaviours are often a result of our own upbringing, which creates our ” shark music”.
 Our bodies are wired to react to a perceived threat, based on past experiences.

-Please note: this is not meant to resemble anyone in particular, and is simply a possible scenario to illustrate the concept.
+Please note: this is not meant to resemble anyone in particular.

 Angela picks up her 5 year old daughter, Sally after school.
 During the day Sally’s stress levels had built up, and they discharged as they drove home.
 She did this by angrily yelling and kicking the back of Angela’s car seat.